 DailyPay works like Even, only that it doesn’t charge a membership fee.
-The company charges a service charge of $1.25 per transaction.
-Leading companies such as Burger King and Vera Bradley use the platform to provide their employee with their earnings in advance.
+The startup charges a service charge of $1.25 per transaction.
+Popular companies like Burger King and Vera Bradley use the platform to provide their employee with their earnings in advance.

 Another payroll platform that has teamed up with employers is Gusto.
 The company has a Flexible Pay feature that allows workers to receive their pay whenever they want.
 Employers using the platform only need to switch on the Flexible Pay option, enabling workers to receive their compensation from the last paycheck.
 With Gusto, every day is just like the contemporary end month payday.